 How to get to Heidelberg

 Frankfurt Aiport is the largest in Europe and has low-cost flight connections with many places in Europe.
 From Frankfurt, you can get on a train, and in 45-60 minutes you get to Heidelberg.
 From the main train station in Frankfurt, there are direct trains.
 The latter is the option if you want to spend some time in Frankfurt, too.
+You can also opt for visting Heidelberg on a day trip from Frankfurt.

 From Frankfurt Airport (main airport)